 Your pup will need a pillow or pad to lie on, and again chew proof is best to start off with.

 Every puppy needs to be trained, but how you decide to do that is up to you.
-You could attend organised puppy classes, have a trainer come to your home for one on one sessions or “virtually” or do it yourself.
+You could attend organised puppy classes, have a trainer come to your home or do it yourself.

 Slide the pouch onto your belt or clip it on a pocket, waist band or purse to keep treats close at hand and easily accessible.
 Why is that necessary?
 When you’re training it’s important to reward your dog immediately, so he will understand the connection between the reward and the behaviour.